ATSiem/email-agent-workshop/DEPLOYMENT.md

    - Added user_id column to clients table
    - Updated existing clients with default user ID
    - Added scripts for verification and maintenance

+3. **Port Configuration**
+   - Updated start script to use Render's PORT environment variable
+   - Ensures proper routing for API requests in production
+   - Fallback to port 3000 for local development